How To Read Your Cholesterol Panel

 Total Cholesterol is a general makeup of the different measurement.
 Normal ranges are less important than your overall cardiovascular risk and should be taken into context with your other risk factors.

 Still confused regarding your lipid profile?
-It may be worth switching up your provider to one who can sit down with you to reassure you or motivate you to better lifestyle changes to improve your health.
-Come visit us at Cool Creek Family Health to learn more!!
+It may be worth switching up your PCP to one who can sit down with you to reassure you or motivate you to better lifestyle changes to improve your health.
+Come visit Farah Myers, Family Nurse Practitioner at Cool Creek Family Health to learn more!!
+Cool Creek Family Health is a direct primary care in the Carmel Arts and Design District in Carmel, Indiana.
+We proudly serve the Indianapolis and surrounding communities, including Zionsville, Westfield, Sheridan, Noblesville, Fishers and Fortville.

 Related Articles